Convenience store sector trends

 Retail NI was set up to protect and enhance the independent grocery retail sector in Northern Ireland.
 Visit the Retail NI website for further information.

 Subscribing to a trade journal is another excellent way of staying up to date.
-Convenience Store magazine carries latest news and features of interest to the sector and is available from William Reed Business Media, Broadfield Park, Crawley, West Sussex RH11 9RT.
-William Reed also publish The Grocer.
+The Convenience Store website publishes the latest news and features of interest to the sector.
+You could also subscribe to The Grocer.

 What does the * mean?